top of page

 • What occasion am I hanging on to this for, and how likely is it that it will happen?

-• Do I actually even like this thing?!
-This may seem like an obvious one, but it is easy to get swept up in what we are supposed to have, wear, and use.
+• *This may seem like an obvious one, but it is easy to get swept up in what we are supposed to have, wear, and use.
 So do an honest check-in.

 . . .

-You’ve edited thoughtfully, and you’ve gathered your first batch of items to donate.
-Because you are a freaking rockstar.
-So now it’s donation time!
-Keep these things in mind:
+You’ve edited thoughtfully, and you’ve gathered your first batch of items to donate … because you are a freaking rockstar!

 • Donation centers are coming off of a very busy year.
 Each center is requesting different types of donations based on their inventory, so be sure to check the list of items they are currently accepting before packing your car and hauling it off.

-• Some also have general restrictions on the items you can bring in, and they can change from time to time.
+• Some stores also have general restrictions on the items you can bring in, and they can change from time to time.
 Goodwill, for instance, may have restrictions on TVs, large appliances, upholstered furniture, and other items.
 So check your local donation spot ahead of time!

 • Goodwill is using large bins in their donation line, and they are asking donors to put their goods directly into the bins in order to limit contact.
 Be sure to pack like items with like items - pack clothes together, pack hard goods together, and home decor soft goods together.
 Do not mix bags!

-Now that you have taken a load off, let’s organize the things you’ve kept!
-The most important thing to remember is to have an intentional place for your things.
 Here are a few simple things you can try in order to make your everyday life a little easier:

 • If - in normal times :) - you are traveling quite a bit, keep any of your travel toiletries and other travel items (neck pillow, portable charger, etc.) inside your suitcase.
 Your suitcase is already taking up a decent amount of room, so just keep everything travel-related in one place for when you need it.
 You will have to pack and unpack less stuff when travel rolls around, giving you the gift of more time.

 • Unless you’re keeping your everyday toiletries directly on the counter at all times, chances are, you are moving them around each morning and night.
-Group them based on how you work through your routine, and put them in baskets or bins for you to move around easily.
+Group them based on how you work through your routine, and put them in baskets or bins to move around easily.

 • Check out these baskets and all of our basket rentals here!